sauvikbiswas/Y-Finance/posts/net-worth.md

 2. Your assets that fit the chosen time-scale
 3. Liquidation loss factor associated with that asset for a liquidation in that time-scale

-We will dive into the design of the first tracker in the next section.
+We will dive into the design of the first tracker for your net worth in the next section.